FredKSchott/snowpack/CONTRIBUTING.md

 ## Tests

 We recommend running all tests before you submit a PR.
+Tests will not work unless you have run a build `yarn build`.

 ### Running tests